mhwood/diagnostics_vec/README.md

 2. Add option to output a "snapshot" by providing frequecy as a negative number (following the convention established in the diagnostics package)
 3. ~~Add option to use different averaging frequencies for each mask.~~ :white_check_mark:
 4. ~~Add option to limit number of iterations stored in output files~~ :white_check_mark:

+## California Institure of Technology Copyright Statement
+Copyright 2021, by the California Institute of Technology.
+ALL RIGHTS RESERVED.
+United States Government Sponsorship acknowledged.
+Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

+This software may be subject to U.S. export control laws.
+By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
+User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.